WormBase/website-genome-browsers/README.md

     but generally less than 30 minutes.

    b.
 Add, commit and push the newly created release directory as well as all
     of the updated symlinks in the main directory.
-The remaining tasks will take place on the gbrowse.wormbase.org server.
+The remaining GBrowse tasks will take place on the gbrowse.wormbase.org server.

 3. Build JBrowse.
 This is a much more involved process at the moment.

    a.
 Create a shell script to run the make_jbrowse.pl script for each species.
 The lines will look something like ```make_jbrowse.pl --conf c_elegans.jbrowse.conf --quiet --species c_japonica_PRJNA12591``` Note the the the "c_elegans.jbrowse.conf" comes from the repo, at website-genome-browsers/jbrowse/conf/c_elegans.jbrowse.conf.
 I usually make a local copy to update the path to the fresh jbrowse and the release number.
-Don't forget to add a "simple" line to the build shell script, like ```make_jbrowse.pl --conf c_elegans.jbrowse.conf --quiet --simple``` This makes the config for the the gene page instance of jbrowse.  **Add a note about building the 'old modencode' jbrowse too!**
+Don't forget to add a "simple" line to the build shell script, like ```make_jbrowse.pl --conf c_elegans.jbrowse.conf --quiet --simple``` This makes the config for the the gene page instance of jbrowse.

    b.
 Run the build script inside a screen process.
 It will take a while
     to run, generally in the ballpark of 12 hours.